MakerPnP/egui_deferred_table/README.md

 egui_deferred_table has the concept of a data-source which is used to manage data retrieval, and there are blanket implementations for various tuples. e.g. `vec![("example", 42.0_f32, true)]`.

+Due to the flexible nature of data sources, you can implement your own caching/fetching/conversion functions in a way that is suitable for your application, for instance, if the data type holds type `T` with some properties, and conversion of properties to a display format is expensive, you can do it just-in-time as the cell is rendered, and then cache the result.
+Other table systems force you to convert every value for every cell even if the cell is never rendered.

+It's possible to use enums for the data source value, see the `growing` example which has a two-state enum `Loading` and `Ready(T)` this allows UI's that can show the table at the right size and position while the data is loaded in the background.

 ### Actions

 When a user interacts with the table, a `vec` of `Action` is returned so that your code can handle them appropriately.